open-edge-platform/infra-onboarding/onboarding-manager/README.md

 The Onboarding Manager (OM) is a critical component in the Edge Infrastructure Manager, responsible for managing the onboarding process of edge nodes.
-The Onboarding Manager handles.the entire edge node onboarding and provisioning process, from pre-registration and system power-on up to iPXE boot,authentication, and device discovery.
+The Onboarding Manager handles the entire edge node onboarding and provisioning process, from pre-registration and system power-on up to iPXE boot, authentication, and device discovery.
 It manages host resources, facilitates user interaction for node verification, creates instance resources, and generates Tinkerbell workflows for provisioning, which are executed by the Tink Agent.